Code-Institute-Submissions/soundkissstudio/README.md

 - Credit to [Sundance Lee](https://www.flickr.com/people/sundancelee/) for his live photography.

 - Credit to [YC Lin](https://blueballoonstudio.blogspot.com/) for his live photography.

+- Credit to all the artists whose creative content features on this site, permission has been asked and granted for our collaborations to be documented here.

+### Acknowledgements

 - Thanks to Johann Alberts and Igor at Codeinstitue Tutor Student Support for their guidance on using @media queries